 Different Approach to Building a Sales Team

 U.S. merchants tend to follow a very coordinated path to global expansion – selling first to the U.K., Europe, and other English-speaking countries like Australia and New Zealand, maybe Singapore.
 However, Pousaz’s view was different as he assessed what was happening in the world.
 “China was the factory of the world, with some of the biggest e-commerce platforms selling internationally which means they were going to sell in many currencies and they were going to need the exact same service I was providing before,” explains Pousaz.
-“The approach we always had was I’ll give you 5-6 currencies for like (euro, GBP, Swiss franc, dollar, AUD, NZD), and all the others I can mark up the effects.”
+“The approach we always had was I’ll give you 5-6 currencies for like (euro, GBP, Swiss franc, dollar, AUD, NZD), and all the others I can mark up the FX, but in a reasonable manner.”
 In April 2010, Pousaz opened his office in Singapore under the name Opus Payments, because Pousaz did not want to use his best domain name, checkout.com, on people or a business model that was untested.
 In 6 months, Opus Payments had rebuilt the gateway, started selling, and were on their way.

 First Big Win

 “Our first big win came in the summer of 2011 when we signed a merchant in Hong Kong called dealeXtreme (dx.com),” says Pousaz.
 “They were doing 10,000 orders a day.
 We were making about US $100,000 in net revenue per month out of this account.
 Within a year, we were profitable and able to pay all our expenses.
 We were fully profitable from that moment on.
 I never really took a salary because I was working for the long term.”
-To this day, dealeXtreme is one of those companies with millions of fans on Facebook, selling iPhone covers and cheap electronics from China to the entire world.
+To this day, dealeXtreme is one of those companies with millions of fans on Facebook, selling iphone covers and cheap electronics from China to the entire world.
 That merchant gave Opus Payments its start in Asia.
-At that time, there were only two companies Opus Payments was competing with: Global Collect, part of Ingenico (now Ingenico ePayments) and PayPal.
+At that time, there were only two companies Opus Payments was competing with: Global Collect, (now Ingenico ePayments) and PayPal.
 DealeXtreme had 100% of their business with PayPal until Opus Payments started working with them.

 Opus Payments now had 30-35 employees and owned the technology, but they were still giving the contracts to another bank.